 Software audits have generated a bad reputation, given the impact they have on an organization.
 They are typically associated with wasting an organization’s time for two main issues:

 - Unfortunately, vendors are using software audits in order to generate revenue.

 - IT departments are having to react to software audits, often having not allocated enough resource for managing software assets.

-The results also highlighted that Oracle is the worst vendor in terms of their aggressive behaviour and being focussed on short-term revenue.
-On the other hand, Microsoft were found to be the most helpful during an audit – i.e. being constructive, taking the long-term view and offering help and guidance.
+The research also highlighted that Oracle can be the worst vendor in terms of their aggressive behavior and being focussed on short-term revenue.
+Being able to prepare for an Oracle audit would be highly recommended for Oracle software customers.
+Microsoft, on the other hand, were found to be the most helpful during an audit – i.e. being constructive, taking the long-term view and offering help and guidance.

-Reviews were also mentioned as being disruptive.
-Although not a full-on audit, as you are normally not obliged to co-operate, they will still take up valuable time and will be used to persuade you to move towards the software vendor’s strategic products – typically cloud.
+License Reviews by software vendors were also mentioned as being disruptive.
+Although not a full-scale audit, as you are normally not obliged to co-operate, they will still take up valuable time and will be used to persuade you to move towards the software vendor’s strategic products – typically cloud.

 The Campaign for Clear Licensing believes this activity is actually stifling competition as customers are being prevented from making free-market choices by having to spend a large proportion of their time responding to audits.

 Implementing a rigorous Software Asset Management (SAM) program is the way to avoid this disruption from both reviews and audits.
 This will provide you with the data to better manage and optimize your licenses and ensure that when the request for audit drops through your letterbox, you are fully aware of your licensing position.

 How can SAM help reduce the disruption of software audits?